Azure/azure-sdk/_posts/2020-05-12-new-azure-identity-features.md

 client = SecretClient(vault_url, DefaultAzureCredential())
 ```

-Since there are other credentials in the `DefaultAzureCredential` chain, it may pick up another credential before it reaches `VisualStudioCodeCredential`.
-To exclude the previous credentials, see [Exclude certain credentials](#exclude-certain-credentials).

 ### VisualStudioCredential

 For .NET developers using Visual Studio 2017 or above, we are adding another credential `VisualStudioCredential`.
 Applications using this credential will be able to use the same account logged in Visual Studio.